akotronis/StarWarsAPI/README.md

 ### Through Table Population
 - Once all entities are ingested, the system populates the many-to-many through tables by joining the staged relationship table with the entity tables.
-- This is done in a single bulk operation per resource type, using raw SQL inserts with ON CONFLICT DO NOTHING to efficiently handle potential duplicates.
+- This is done in a single bulk operation per resource type, using raw SQL inserts.

 ### Atomic Transactions
 - Each page ingestion and entity creation is wrapped in a transaction, ensuring data consistency and automatic rollback in case of errors.